How long has Medifees been around?

 The Center for Medicare & Medicare uses the term provider utilization and payment data as a name for one of their many data sets included in their data vault.
 This data, which is Physician and Other Supplier Public Use File (Physician and Other Supplier PUF) provides information on services and procedures provided to Medicare beneficiaries by physicians and other healthcare professionals.

-I do not have Medicare but I do have Cigna as my health Insurance provider.
+I don't have Medicare but I do have Cigna as my health Insurance provider.
 Can I still review costs on medical procedures?

 How often do you update your data?

 Currently, the most recent data release is 2015 for Medicare and released by The Center for Medicare & Medicaid Services.
-However, we're are currently using the 2014 Medicare data set because of the quality in data with less limitations, therefore benefiting the Medicare beneficiary.
+However, we're are currently using the 2014 Medicare data set because of the quality in data with less limitations comparisons with the newest release, therefore benefiting the Medicare beneficiary.
 Also, when using the search function the results page towards the bottom right corner will display the data set being used at Medifees.com.

 If I have Medicare as my health insurance wouldn't it be easier if I use the Medicare.gov site or call their help hotline for assistance?

-Currently, by using Medifees.com health consumers for the first time are able to compare and see insights on actual procedure costs, provider volumes of procedures and treatments.
+We don't think so.
+The sole purpose of Medifees.com was simplicity and user-friendlyness when it comes to comparing and seeing insights on medical procedure costs and on provider volumes of procedures and treatments.
 There are huge cost disparities in Medicare that most Medicare beneficiaries are unaware of.
 Our goal is to simplify the process and tell the story using different technologies and formats so that you the healthcare consumer can make better informed health care decisions.

 Will your data show the cost of a procedure after Medicare pays their portion?